hokaros/FlintEngine/README.md

-# FlatEngine
+# FlintEngine

-FlatEngine is a simple 2D game engine.
+FlintEngine is a simple 2D game engine.
 It uses:
 * SDL2 for rendering
 * [Dear ImGui](https://github.com/ocornut/imgui) as a GUI library for the editor and dev menus in game